Destinations and Course Equivalences

 The CLIC Program offers students interested in studying in a Chinese university generous stipends.
 Some exceptions apply.

 We would also like to remind you that the Civil Law Section is part of the NACLE Consortium.
 The consortium is made up of 13 American, Mexican and Canadian law faculties.
-Each year, NACLE organizes an annual paper competition open to undergraduate and graduate students.

 Since 1995, the Civil Law Section has supported the participation of its students in the international exchange program.
 Course equivalences have been established over the years.
 You may discuss the equivalences further when meeting with the Manager, International and Community Relations.